EmilCoding/danish-number-translator/README.md

 # Number in Danish

 Have you ever wondered what a number is called in Danish?
 Yes?
-Then you should definitly check out this package.
+Then you should definitely check out this package.
 Here you can convert any positive number (up to a given limit) into its Danish word representation.

 ## Notation